James Goodale

-He served as chairman of the board for the Committee to Protect Journalists from 1989 - 1994.
-During his tenure he built CPJ into a significant international force, instrumental in the release of imprisoned journalists around the globe.
+He served as chairman of the board for the Committee to Protect Journalists from 1989-1994.
+During his tenure he built CPJ into a significant international force, instrumental in the release of imprisoned journalists around the globe and continued to serve as senior advisor.

-From 1995 to 2010, he produced and hosted over 300 programs for Digital Age (formerly known as "Telecommunications and the Information Revolution") on WNYE-TV, a TV show about the effect of the internet on media and society.
+From 1995 to 2010 he produced and hosted over 300 programs for Digital Age, a TV show on WNYE about the effect of the internet on media, politics and society.